apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/backup-and-restore/snapshot-backup-and-restore-for-redis.md

 ---
-title: Snapshot backup and restore for MongoDB
+title: Snapshot backup and restore for Redis
-description: Guide for backup and restore for MongoDB
+description: Guide for backup and restore for Redis
-keywords: [mongodb, snapshot, backup, restore]
+keywords: [redis, snapshot, backup, restore]
 sidebar_position: 2
 sidebar_label: Snapshot backup and restore
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Snapshot backup and restore for mongodb
+# Snapshot backup and restore for Redis

-This section shows how to use `kbcli` to back up and restore a mongodb cluster.
+This section shows how to use `kbcli` to back up and restore a Redis cluster.

 ***Steps:***